-4.3 Floating sediment trap recovery
+4.3.
+Floating sediment trap recovery

-In the morning of June 27, after the AC9/FRRf cast has been completed, we shall transit for the recovery of the floating sediment trap array.
+In the morning of July 28, after the AC9/FRRf cast has been completed, we shall transit for the recovery of the floating sediment trap array.
 The A-frame and the Sea-Mac winch will be needed to retrieve the sediment trap array.
 After the array is recovered, the ship shall transit to recover the Gas Array.
-After the array is recovered, the ship shall transit to Station ALOHA to conduct one PRR cast, and two AC9/FRRf casts, after which the ship shall transit to Station 50 to conduct one CTD cast.
+After the array is recovered, the ship shall transit to Station 50.

-4.4 WHOTS Mooring (Station 50)
+4.4.
+WHOTS Mooring (Station 50)

-Two 200-m CTD yo-yo casts will be conducted near the WHOTS mooring on June 27.
+One 200-m CTD yo-yo cast will be conducted near the WHOTS mooring on July 28th.
 These casts should be conducted downwind, downcurrent, and at about 200 m from the mooring.
-The nominal position of the mooring is 22° 46'N, 157° 53.83'W. After these operations are completed, the ship shall transit to Station Kaena.
+The nominal position of the mooring is 22° 46'N, 157° 53.83'W. After completing the yo-yo cast, the ship shall then transit to Station ALOHA to conduct one PRR cast, and two AC9/FRRf casts, and a 3000m CTD cast.
+After these operations are complete, the ship shall begin the recovery attempt on Sea Glider #146.